eserbina652/FirstReactProject/README.md

 Redux-Toolkit, Formik

 Mark:
-I this projects I haven't got meaningful commits, and I hope it's not a big problem, it was my first project where I worked with Git technology so closely.
+In this project, I haven't got meaningful commits, and I hope it's not a big problem, it was my first project where I worked with Git technology so closely.
-But if you want top up your mood, you can chek my commits)
+But if you want to top up your mood, you can chek my commits)